-In one extreme case, a puppeteer even remained in his puppet-character during a technical review interview about the workshop process itself.
+In one extreme case, a puppeteer remained in his puppetcharacter even during the technical post-review interview about the workshop process itself.
 Here, the nature of the puppet as expressive object through performance shaped a dynamic ownership relationship between puppet and puppeteer - one that has been discussed in puppetry in various forms - including shamanistic traditions.
 Without diving into details of such perspectives, it is clear that this transcending moment of combined performances and shifting ownership of expression hinges on the nature of the performative puppet object.
-"At this moment the technical questions simply evaporate: they are each other, so it is no use asking who is really pulling the strings."
-(Wilson, 1999).
-In puppetry, production is always cocreation between the object and the subject through performance.
+"At this moment the technical questions simply evaporate: they are each other, so it is no use asking who is really pulling the strings" (Wilson, 1999).
+In that way, puppetry production is always cocreation between the object and the subject through performance and dynamic controls/ authority.